Fiserv/universal-commerce/recipes/HostedPages.md

 ### Step 5: Load Hosted Page

-To start the hosted page, the app needs the api-key, pageLink, tokenId, fdCustomerId, encryptionKey and redirectUrl.
-Mobile apps must make sure that they have disabled webview caching and enabled loading javascript in webview.
-There are two ways to implment hosted Pages: Webview  or iFrame
+There are two ways to load hosted Pages: Webview  or iFrame.To start the hosted page, the app needs the api-key, pageLink, tokenId, fdCustomerId, encryptionKey and redirectUrl.
+Please ensure that the Mobile app has disabled webview caching and enabled loading javascript in webview.

 <!--
 type: tab
 titles: WebView, iFrame
 -->

 **Mobile Webview Integration Steps**

 **Step 1:**